If your thyroid workup was just TSH, you got the first page of the story.

 What It Is

-Your thyroid is a small gland at the base of your neck that acts as the master regulator of your metabolism.
-It influences your energy levels, body temperature, weight, mood, cognitive function, hair growth, digestion, and heart rate.
-When it is not working properly, the effects ripple through every system in your body.
+Your thyroid is the master regulator of your metabolism.
+It influences energy, body temperature, weight, mood, cognitive function, hair growth, digestion, and heart rate.
+When it underperforms, the effects ripple through every system.

-Our full thyroid panel includes TSH, Free T3 (the active hormone your cells actually use), Free T4 (the storage form that must be converted to T3), Reverse T3 (a metabolically inactive form that can block T3 receptors), and Thyroid Antibodies (TPO and TG, to check for autoimmune conditions like Hashimoto's thyroiditis).
-We also correlate your thyroid markers with your full metabolic and hormone panels, because thyroid dysfunction rarely exists in isolation.
+Our panel includes TSH, Free T3 (the active hormone your cells use), Free T4 (the storage form that must convert to T3), Reverse T3 (an inactive form that can block T3 receptors), and thyroid antibodies (TPO and TG, to screen for Hashimoto's).
+We correlate these with your metabolic and hormone panels because thyroid dysfunction rarely exists in isolation.

-Once our clinical team has the full picture, we can design a protocol that actually addresses the root cause of your symptoms.
-We are not limited to T4-only medications like levothyroxine.
-We prescribe whatever works best for you: T4 alone, T3 alone, combination T4/T3 therapy, or desiccated thyroid (Armour, NP Thyroid).
-The right medication is the one that resolves your symptoms and optimizes your labs.
+With the full picture, we design a protocol that addresses the root cause.
+We are not limited to T4-only medications.
+We prescribe T4, T3, combination T4/T3, or desiccated thyroid depending on what resolves your symptoms and brings your labs into functional range.

 Who It's For